 Recently it seems that people are facing so many health issues.
-It is not just boomers and mid-lifers but younger people as well.
-After 40-50 years of processed food, microwave ovens, and plastic containers, our health issues are spiraling out of control.
+But, unfortunately, it is not just boomers and mid-lifers but younger people as well.
+After 40-50 years of processed food, microwave ovens, and plastic containers, our health issues spiral out of control.

 Mineral deficiencies may be

 My daughter was having issues in school.
 Of course, the school wanted to go down the ADD road.
 I went to the library and started to do research.
 The only book not checked out on this subject was, Food Must Be the Answer.

 The book explained how dyes and chemicals were damaging our cells.
 It also touched on how the synthetic vitamins and minerals added to our food are not as bioavailable as naturally occurring vitamins and minerals in whole foods.
 But how do we get this additional nutrition when our food is also deficient?